Gordon Browne: Early life

 He was born in Banstead, the younger son of notable book illustrator Hablot Knight Browne (who as "Phiz" illustrated books by Charles Dickens).
 He was privately educated and then studied art at the Heatherley School of Fine Art and South Kensington Schools.
-At Art School he insisted only drawing from life.
+At Art School he insisted on drawing only from life.

 Work

 Browne worked in watercolour and pen and ink.
 He was a member of the Royal Institute of Painters in Water Colours (RI) and a founder member of the Royal Society of British Artists (RBA).
 Browne was an early member of the Society of Graphic Art and showed three works at their first exhibition in 1921.

 Some sources say that Browne began accepting commissions when still a student as money was in short supply at home as his father had been unwell in 1867 and was partly incapacitated by illness.
-However, Kirkpatrick considers this unlikely as Browne was only 9 years of age in 1867, and that his earlies known illustrations only appeared in 1875.
+However, Kirkpatrick considers this unlikely as Browne was only 9 years of age in 1867, and that his earliest known illustrations only appeared in 1875.

-Brown's first book illustrations was for The Day After the Holidays (1875), A school story by Ascott R Hope.
+Brown's first book illustrations was for The Day After the Holidays (1875), a school story by Ascott R Hope.
 This inaugurated numerous commissions for books and for contributions to periodicals.
 Among these was work for Aunt Judy's Magazine He then drew several Christmas cards and took a course in drawing on wood.
 James Cooper, his tutor, introduced him to Blackie's, the London publishers, for whom he began to illustrate juvenile books.
 The first book he illustrated for Blackie was Facing Death: The Hero of the Vaughan Pit (1882) by G. A. Henty.

 From the 1880s, Browne was one of Britain's most prolific illustrators.
 Houfe says that "Browne illustrated a truly amazing quantity of boy's stories, tales and novels".
 His total volume of work was enormous.
 Kirkpatrick gives the estimate that Browne produce c.
 3,660 images in his work.
 Browne also wrote himself.
 He exhibited his work extensively with over 200 works exhibited during his life (a few of these may have been repeated at different venues).
 (Note: Browne exhibited as follows: two works at the Royal Birmingham Society of Artists, five works at the Glasgow Institute of the Fine Arts, 17 works at the Walker Art Gallery, Liverpool, five works at the London Salon, one work at the Manchester City Art Gallery, 17 works at the Royal Academy, 26 works at the Royal Society of British Artists, 132 works at the Royal Institute of Painters in Water Colours, and four works at the Royal Institute of Oil Painters.)